 '''

-mkscale(compvarbs, udnavn=NULL, impdata, type="LP", add.descrip=NULL,
+mkscale(compvarbs, udnavn=NULL, impdata, type="LP", add.descrip=NULL)

-set.direction=NULL, set.range=NULL)

 '''

-compvarbs names of component variables to include in the scale. udnavn the name of the scale. impdata the name of the multiply imputed dataset containing component variables. type the method to use in calculating the scale (one of "LP", "mean", "pc1"). add.descrip the description of the scale, to add to the metadata file. set.direction a component variable name, with which the scale should positively correlate. add.range two numbers, such as $c(0,10)$ , which will become the lower and upper bound of the rescaled scale.
+compvarbs names of component variables to include in the scale. udnavn the name of the scale. impdata the name of the multiply imputed dataset containing component variables. type the method to use in calculating the scale (one of "LP", "mean", "pc1"). add.descrip the description of the scale, to add to the metadata file.

-scales a dataframe, with two values for each observation in the input data: the calculated scale, and its square. stats Cronbach's alpha for the scale components. corrs correlation between scale and scale component variables. varb.desc component variable descriptions, as rendered by the function quickdesc().
+scales a dataframe, with two values for each observation in the input data: the calculated scale, and the square of the scale. stats Cronbach's alpha for the scale components. corrs correlation between scale and scale components.